 14.7 miles; white rectangle blazes.

-From the Junction with the Appalachian Trail on Rich Mountain the Roundtop Ridge Trail meanders down the ridge, past old farm fields and through an oak-hickory forest.
+From the Junction with the Appalachian Trail on Rich Mountain, the Roundtop Ridge Trail meanders down the ridge, past old farm fields and through an oak-hickory forest.
 The Trail ends on Reservoir Road near the Hot Springs Water Tank.
-Resevoir Road joins the River Road 1/4 mile downstream of US 25/70.
-This trail can be hiked as a loop with the AT (8.8 miles AT-3.2 Miles Roundtop Ridge-1.5 miles road) Trails Accessed From US 25/70 & NC208 Take US 25/70 East & South 5 Miles to the Laurel River and the junction of NC 208.
-For Trails on 208 turn left.
-Laurel River Trail (3.6 miles one-way,distance from Hot Springs-miles) Begins near the junction of NC 208 and 25/70 on a dirt road that turns into the trail.
-Single track on an old railroad grade to the ghost town of Runion where the Laurel empties into the French Broad River.
-Easy grade.
+Reservoir Road joins the River Road 1/4 mile downstream of US 25/70.
+This trail can be hiked as a loop with the AT.

 Spring Creek Nature Trail

-The Spring Creek Nature Trail is located at Rocky Bluff Recreation Area and is an easy-to-moderate, yellow-blazed trail.
-At .5 mile, there is a nice vista of Spring Creek.
-Then the trail continues around the mountain, following along the side of the cascading stream.
+The Spring Creek Nature Trail is located at Rocky Bluff Campground and is an easy-to-moderate, yellow-blazed trail.
+Begin hike at the trailhead near the restrooms at the north end of the campground.
+Descend trail for 0.5 miles to the first vista of Spring Creek.
+The trail continues upstream along the cascading waters and past a few ideal places to splash around and relax.
 Keep a lookout for Eastern hemlock (Tsuga canadensis), basswood (Tilia americana), oaks, and an abundance of wildflowers including varieties of trillium.
+After 0.75 miles, the trail begins a gradual ascent back to the campground to complete the loop.

-A favorite trail with hikers of all degrees of endurance.
-It is a gentle climb across the southernmost bald on the Appalachian Trail to its grassy summit at 4,629 feet.
-During the warmer seasons, the trail abounds with wildflowers.
 This relatively short hike can be extended by continuing either north or south on the Appalachian Trail.
 The northern segment travels 20 miles to the town of Hot Springs.
 The first 7 miles along this segment are easy, gaining less than 1,000 feet in elevation, but the path soon climbs steadily toward the wooded summit of Walnut Mountain (elevation 4,280 feet).
 After a short stretch on an old roadbed, the trail reaches Catpen Gap and ascends Bluff Mountain (elevation 4,686 feet).
 From here the trail drops steadily, losing more than 3,000 feet along its 10-mile descent into Hot Springs.
-From Hot Springs, travel south on NC 209 for 7 miles.
-Turn right onto NC 1175 and continue for 5 miles.
-Turn onto NC 1182 (Max Patch Road) and travel 3 miles to the parking area at the foot of the bald.
-Activities: Hiking.
-Facilities: None at Max Patch.
-Several shelters along the Appalachian Trail.
-Fees: None.
-Closest town: Hot Springs, 15 miles.
-Elevation: 4,692 feet.
-Trail distance and configuration: Connector trail from parking lot to the AT approximately .5 mile.
-The Max Patch–Hot Springs segment of the AT approximately 20 miles.
-On Shut-In Road Take US 25/70 west 3 miles, then turn left on Upper Shut-In Road (SR#1183).

 Betty Place Trail